 What is a Wedding MC Supposed to Do?

 Wedding MC Tips

-Oh,make sure you understand everything they don’t want to be shared too — otherwise, you’ll be putting everyone in an awkward situation during that person’s wedding.
+Oh,make sure you understand exactly what they don’t want to be shared too — otherwise, you’ll be putting everyone in an awkward situation during that person’s wedding.

-The couple must explain to you how they want their day to pan out.
-And what dances they want at their wedding reception – First Dance, bridal party, parent dance, dollar dance.
+The couple must explain to you how they want their wedding reception to pan out and what dances they want at their wedding reception – First Dance, wedding party, parent dance, dollar dance, and cake cutting.
 Ideally, they will tell you the type of atmosphere they want too.

-As the MC, you need to be confident that you know the venue.
+As the MC (master of ceremonies), you need to be confident that you know the venue.
 This way, you can give accurate directions to the guests on the day.
 So, ensure you visit at least a couple of times beforehand to get to grips with the layout (which is sometimes somewhat confusing!).

 What is the MC Responsible For?

 - Sticking to the schedule And Updating the Wedding guests to any changes

 - Announcing each of the speakers during the reception (there are a few ideas of what you should say below)

 - Letting the crowd know when the bride and groom have arrived